 Locking method: Key

-What secures it best: Frame to fixed object; pair with a second lock for wheels
+What secures it best: Frame to fixed object with minimal slack

 Hiplok DX1000